 Market veteran State Street, introduced a new way to gain exposure to Small Caps:

-- Russell 2000, State Street released this new fund just after Independence day and already TWOK is making a dent in the existing Russell funds; IWM and VTWO [see 101 High Yield ETFs For Every Dividend Investor].
+- SPDR Russell 2000 ETF (TWOK): Building it’s own portfolio based on the Russell 2000, State Street released this new fund just after Independence day and already TWOK is making a dent in the existing Russell funds; IWM and VTWO [see 101 High Yield ETFs For Every Dividend Investor].

 - iSharesBond 2016 Corporate Term ETF (IBDA)